MoonPoet/xaprb-src/content/blog/2007/01/25/how-to-calculate-table-checksums-in-mysql.md

 I'm also a little worried about using `CONCAT_WS()` to stringify each row for the hash function.
 This function skips `NULL` values, so it's easy to come up with an edge case where two rows with different columns hash to the same thing.
 Although this is a very unlikely problem, I'd still rather not have it.
 If you know of a way to fix this, please let me know.

-Finally, just a comment on doing this on running servers: if you're comparing a master and slave, you can use `LOCK TABLES` on the master, find the checksum there, and then find the checksum on the slave before releasing the lock on the master.
-If your slave isn't far behind the master, it ought to have plenty of time to catch up while the checksum is running on the master, at which point that table should be identical to the master (because you have the table locked on the master, no changes to the table will be replicating to the slave).
-This makes it practical to verify a slave is in sync without stopping the whole server.
+Finally, just a comment on doing this on running servers: if you're comparing a master and replica, you can use `LOCK TABLES` on the master, find the checksum there, and then find the checksum on the replica before releasing the lock on the master.
+If your replica isn't far behind the master, it ought to have plenty of time to catch up while the checksum is running on the master, at which point that table should be identical to the master (because you have the table locked on the master, no changes to the table will be replicating to the replica).
+This makes it practical to verify a replica is in sync without stopping the whole server.

 ### Perl snippet to generate a SQL statement